benedmunds/phptownhall.com/_posts/2015-01-10-episode-34-dev-hell-mashup.markdown

 We move on to chatting about PHP, and how people feel about a strong new demand for more async features.
 Is it better to leave that to other tools, or should we try and fit some into the language itself, and the ecosystem around it?

 The last chunk of this podcast ends with a discussion around CodeIgniter 3.0 supporting PHP 5.2 and up.
 Should it be higher?
 Is it feckless to release like this?
 Should this be a documentation change to warn users away or a hard change to make it not even work there?

 Also, who has the best beard?
 Hint: it isn't Phil.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/FfVZ_Erl0DU" frameborder="0" allowfullscreen></iframe>

 * [Api Blueprint](https://github.com/apiaryio/api-blueprint)
 * [Apiary](http://apiary.com/)